ethmarks/thessa/README.md

 ### Basic Usage

 1. Visit **<https://thessa.vercel.app/>**.
-2. Type any word into the input box and press the enter.
+2. Type any word into the input box and press enter.
 3. Thessa will generate dozens of synonyms for your input.

 ### Extra Functionality